nidone/AI-Safety-Project/methodology.md

 My goal is to evaluate the safety of large language models (LLMs), specifically focusing on their potential “harm” to the emotional and cognitive development of youth.
 Here's the methodology I use in this project:

 - [STEP 1](#step-1-identify-categories-of-harm): Identify “Categories of Harm”
-- [STEP 2](#step-2-develop-evaluative-queries): Develop evaluative queries for each category
+- [STEP 2](#step-2-establish-query-evaluation-method): Establish Query Evaluation Method
 - [STEP 3](#step-3-test-queries-on-a-few-llms): Test these queries on a few LLMs
 <br />